nclandrei/website/content/about.md

 slug = "about"
 +++

-I am a backend and distributed systems engineer currently based in Malmö, Sweden.
-This blog will contain various articles about software development, on topics such as systems programming, Go, Rust, cloud development or networking.
+I am a senior fullstack developer based in Bucharest, Romania.
+This blog will contain various articles about software development, on topics such as systems programming, cloud-native and web app development, Go, Ruby/RoR, Clojure, cloud development or networking.

 I am also working on some open source projects, some of which are: